 Screenshot 2015-10-10 um 11.52.38

-First, make sure you are having a custom field – preferably radio buttons – where you ask for the subscriber’s gender:
+First, make sure you have a custom field – preferably radio buttons – where you ask for the subscriber’s gender:

 Screenshot 2015-10-10 um 11.54.48